DyFFPAD: Dynamic Fusion of Convolutional and Handcrafted Features for Fingerprint Presentation Attack Detection: Proposed Work

 \subsection{Local Phase Quantization (LPQ)}

-LPQ \cite{LPQ} is an image descriptor that works on the blur-insensitive property of the fourier transform.
-It is robust against the blur and redundant information present in input sample.
-We have utilized it as a prominent feature due to its capability of exploiting the minute information which gets missing in the fabrication process of spoof.
+LPQ \cite{LPQ} works on the Fourier transform's blur-insensitive property which makes it robust against the redundant information and blur present in the input sample.
+We have utilized it as a prominent feature due to its capability of exploiting the minute information that gets missing in the fabrication process of a spoof.
 The formulation of the LPQ descriptor is denoted as Eq. \ref{LPQ}.

-Here $f_{x}$ denotes the output which is local fourier coefficients at four different frequency values, $w()$ is a window function defining the neighborhood, and $f()$ is the output short-term fourier transform.
+Here, $f()$ corresponds to the output of the short-term Fourier transform, $f_{x}$ represents the local Fourier coefficients at four distinct frequency values, and $w()$ defines the neighborhood as a window function.